Angelica2310/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+## Assignment reflection
+- I have successfully deploy this to Vercel.
+- I have achieved one of the stretch goals which is to create the page titles on the post pages that match the post title.
+- I am trying to handle the error so when users click to vote while not logged in to show a nice error message using Toastify library.
+I have created a NotifyMessage component then import this into the Vote component, but for some reasons it doesn't work.
+I will look further into this and perhaps other stretch goals.